glscene/AstrobloQ/README.md

 The releases of the system's programs can be used separately provided that the help window displays the "AstrobloQ" logo with a reference to the repository of source codes.
-Join the project and participate in the development of the AstrobloQ system.
-Welcome.
+Welcome to join the project and participate in the development of the AstrobloQ system.

 Admin